 Tips on Growing Superbo Basil

 Basil is started from seed.
-Plant outdoors when soil temperatures are at least 50 degrees Fahrenheit (10 C.).
+Plant outdoors when soil temperatures are at least 50 degrees F (10 C).
 In order to keep crops going as you harvest, successively plant every three weeks.
 Make sure the soil is fertile and well draining, and grow the plant in full sun.

 In cooler regions, plant indoors in flats 6 weeks before the last expected frost.
 Harden off seedlings after they have developed two sets of true leaves and plant them in a prepared bed.